 It is important to note that Windows Workflow uses a single thread model for executing workflow instances - i.e., only a single thread executes within a workflow instance at any time.
 Consequently, there is no real parallel execution of activities across multiple branches.
 Parallel behavior is in fact realized by the workflow runtime by scheduling activities for execution in an interleaved manner.
 In other words, the branches of a parallel activity are executed by interleaving their execution.
-The order of execution is nondeterministic.
-If there is a blocking activity in a certain branch (e.g., a delay activity), the next activity of another branch is scheduled for execution.
+The order of execution is non-deterministic.
+If there is a blocking activity in a certain branch, another branch is executed.

-WCP4 Exclusive Choice.
-A branch is split into two or more subsequent branches.
-Using a decision mechanism exactly one of the subsequent branches is enabled (i.e., an XORsplit).
+WCP4 Exclusive Choice: A branch is split into two or more subsequent branches.
+Using a decision mechanism exactly one of the subsequent branches is enabled (i.e., an XOR-split).

-WCP5 Simple Merge.
-The fusion of two or more branches into a single subsequent branch without synchronizing them.
+WCP5 Simple Merge: The fusion of two or more branches into a single subsequent branch without synchronizing them.
 The simple merge is generally used to merge branches that resulted from an exclusive choice.
 Therefore, the simple merge assumes that only one of the alternative branches is enabled.

-Solutions: WCP4 & WCP5.
-The exclusive choice and simple merge patterns are supported by the if/else activity (cf. Listing 3).
+Solutions: WCP4 & WCP5: The exclusive choice and simple merge patterns are supported by the if/else activity.
 Within an if/else activity two or more branches may be nested.
 Each branch except the last one must have an associated condition.
 Conditions are evaluated sequentially starting from the first modeled branch to the last one.
 The first branch, whose condition evaluates to true, is executed.
 All remaining branches are canceled.
 The condition of the last branch is optional, which corresponds to the semantics of else, i.e., it is the default branch.